BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-25-2023.md

 - What was learned
   - How Azure handles private information that should not be pushed to repositories.
   - How a model, view, controller layout is handled.
+  - function of viewmodels and their purpose
+  - how the retrofit library interacts with the internet
 - Have trouble with
   - Getting the Azure Key Vaults to be able to output the needed connection string.
 - Stuck on
 #### Next Week Goals
 - Continue creating and improving the API functions, and try and input real data into the database.
+- Finish Implementing Viewmodel interface for the API to the backend
+- Create activities for searching and creating lists of items
 # Individual Reports

 ### Tyler Thompson